niall-m/Udemy/microservices/notes.md

               - to create simplified request to `http://ingress-nginx/srv`, create **external name service**
                 - remaps domain of a request, like an alias, to look like option 1
           - pass along cookie
+            - whenever `getInitialProps` is called on the nextjs server, it is automatically passed the `context` object as its first argument
-            - when 'getInitialProps' is called, first argument is an object that contains the `req` request object
+              - context contains the `req` request object
                 - check req.headers to get the cookie, and other stuff like the host
+            - NB: arguments provided to `getInitialProps` function for a _page_ are different to those provided to a custom `_app` component
+              - inside **page**, first arg = context === { req, res }
+              - inside **custom app component**, req object is nested: context === { Component, ctx: { req, res }}
+                - `console.log(Object.keys(appContext))` => [ 'AppTree', 'Component', 'router', 'ctx' ]
+                - when tying gIP to \_app component, other gIP func's on individual _pages_ do not get automatically invoked
+                  - appContext.Component is a reference to the _page_ being rendered
+                    - manually call page .getInitialProps with AppContext.Component.getInitialProps
+                    - manually split page props from app props in \_app wrapper
       - how do you know if code will be executed by browser or server (nextjs)
         - request from a component, always issued from browser
         - request from `getInitialProps` might be executed from the client or server
           - check: [if (typeof window === 'undefined')](https://github.com/vercel/next.js/issues/5354#issuecomment-520305040)
+            - then you're on the server, make request to nginx,
           - server
             - hard refresh
             - clicking link from different domain